mae92/MutantHuntWGS/README.md

 2. Download and unzip MutantHunter code from this website

-    1. Run the following command in the terminal `wget https://github.com/mae92/MutantHunter/archive/master.zip`
+    1. Run the following command in the terminal `wget https://github.com/mae92/MutantHunter/archive/master.zip` (by copying and pasting it into the terminal window and pressing enter)

     2. Alternatively you can download from the website by performing the following steps